-Tire Monitor uses the rotational speed of the tires to determine if they are properly inflated.
+Tire Monitor uses the rotational speed of the tires in combination with signal analysis of the ABS sensor signals to determine if they are properly inflated.

 When a tire is under-inflated, its diameter (and consequently also its rotational speed) changes.
 By comparing the individual tires with each other it is possible to determine if one or more tires are under inflated.